-• CIV includes all property improvements, and hence is often supported on the basis that it more closely reflects "capacity to pay".
-The CIV rating method takes into account the full development value of the property, and hence better meets the equity criteria than Site Value and NAV.
+- CIV includes all property improvements and hence is often supported on the basis that it more closely reflects "capacity to pay".
+The CIV rating method takes into account the full development value of the property, and hence better meets the equity criteria than Site Value and NAV. - With annual valuations the market values are more predictable and reduce the level of objections resulting from valuations. - The concept of the market value of property is more easily understood with CIV rather than NAV or SV.

-- With the increased frequency of valuations (previously two year intervals, now annual intervals) the market values are more predictable and has reduced the level of objections resulting from valuations. - The concept of the market value of property is more easily understood with CIV rather than NAV or SV. - Most councils in Victoria have now adopted CIV which makes it easier to compare relative movements in rates and valuations across councils. - The use of CIV allows council to apply differential rates which greatly adds to council's ability to equitably distribute the rating burden based on ability to afford council rates.
-CIV allows council to apply higher rating differentials to the commercial and industrial sector that offset residential rates.
+- Most Councils in Victoria have now adopted CIV which makes it easier to compare relative movements in rates and valuations across councils. - The use of CIV allows Council to apply differential rates which greatly adds to Council's ability to equitably distribute the rating burden based on ability to afford Council rates. - CIV allows Council to apply higher rating differentials to the commercial and industrial sector properties that result in higher servicing costs to Council to offset residential rates and: - allows for Council to provide a lower differential rate to farming properties to ensure that highly productive farming land is not rated at levels that force farmers to seek to subdivide and sell off parcels to remain viable. - therefore differential rates are applied to ensure equity.